thl-texts/tibetan_text_scripts/README.md

 of the document.

 The document template used is in the `resources` folder.
 It is `tibtext-styled-tpl.docx`.

+## Adding THL Styles to Texts
+The script add_styles2docx.py will take all the .docx files in the /in folder and add the THL styles to them, producing new documents in the out folder.
+When this script is run, it gives you three options.
+You can choose 1. whether or not to add the metadata table and basic headers to the resulting Word doc (this is primarily for individual texts not volumes),
+2. whether or not to convert text surrounded by << and >> into annotations by removing those markers and applying the Word style, and 3. whether or not to apply the styles to the page and line milestones in the doc with the format "[23.4]".

 ## Spliting into Texts
 Sometimes the Sambhota texts received are volumes or volume "chunks" that need to be broken up into individual texts.